Simultaneous confidence intervals for the population cell means, for two-by-two factorial data, that utilize uncertain prior information

 Consider a $2\times 2$ factorial experiment with $c$ replicates, where $c>1$.
 Label the factors A and B. Suppose that the parameters of interest are the four population cell means $\theta_{00}, \theta_{10}, \theta_{01}, \theta_{11}$ where, for example, $\theta_{10}$ denotes the expected response when factor A is high and factor B is low.
 Also suppose that, on the basis of previous experience with similar data sets and/or expert opinion and scientific background, we have uncertain prior information that the two-factor interaction is zero.
 Our aim is to find simultaneous frequentist confidence intervals for the population cell means, with simultaneous confidence coefficient $1-\alpha$, that utilize this prior information.

-Similarly to Hodges and Lehmann [1], Bickel [2], Farchione and Kabaila [3], Kabaila and Giri [4,5] and Kabaila and Tuck [6], our aim is to utilize the uncertain prior information in the frequentist inference of interest, whilst providing a safeguard in case this prior information happens to be incorrect.
 Throughout this paper, we find that the simultaneous confidence intervals of interest define a cube.
 For convenience, we henceforth refer to this cube, rather than the corresponding simultaneous confidence intervals.
 Let $\theta = (\theta_{00}, \theta_{10}, \theta_{01}, \theta_{11})$.
-The standard $1-\alpha$ confidence cube for $\theta$ is found using Tukey's method (described e.g. on p.289 of [7]).
-We assess a $1-\alpha$ confidence cube for $\theta$ using the ratio (expected volume of this confidence cube)/(expected volume of standard $1-\alpha$ confidence cube).
-We call this ratio the scaled expected volume of this confidence cube.
+The standard $1-\alpha$ confidence cube for $\theta$ is found using Tukey's method (described e.g. on p.289 of Bickel and Doksum (1977)).
+We assess a $1-\alpha$ confidence cube for $\theta$ using the scaled expected volume of this confidence cube, defined to be the ratio (expected volume of this confidence cube)/(expected volume of standard $1-\alpha$ confidence cube).
 We say that this confidence cube utilizes the prior information if it has the following desirable properties.
 This confidence cube has scaled expected volume that (a) is significantly less than 1 when the two-factor interaction is zero and (b) has a maximum value that is not too much larger than 1.
 Also, this confidence cube coincides with the standard $1-\alpha$ confidence cube when the data strongly contradict the prior information that the two-factor interaction is zero.